Solgne

 Solgne (/fr/; Solgen) is a commune in the Moselle department in Grand Est in north-eastern France.
 It is located 22 km by road southeast of Metz and about the same distance northeast by road from Pont-à-Mousson.
-As of 2014 it had a population of 1,092.
+As of 2023, the population of the commune was 1,133.

 History

 Solgne became part of France in 1661, but Alsace-Lorraine which Solgne lay in, was later under the German Empire from 1871 to 1918. Église Saint-Étienne was built in 1718 and restored in 1859.

 The village of Ancy-les-Solgne joined Solgne in 1810.

 Geography

 The commune borders the communes of Buchy, Luppy, Secourt, Sailly-Achâtel and lies at an altitude of between 240 and 299 metres above sea level.
-It covers an area of 7.3 km^{2}. with 154,5 inhabitants per km^{2} as of 2010.
+It covers an area of 7.3 km^{2}.
 The Solgne Fault runs through the villages of Solgne and Achatel.